 - Disease transmission and exposure

-They will also make significant contributions to understanding, measuring and modelling diseases and disease affect on human wellbeing.
+They also make significant contributions to understanding, measuring and modelling diseases and disease affect on human wellbeing.

 Find more photos of our research in action on flickr